 A young male suspect kept Long Beach police officers busy for a short period of time when he carjacked a car while a woman was still in the passenger seat.
 The incident took place in the valet parking area of the Hilton hotel in Downtown Long Beach.

 The 18-year-old man, identified as Julian Morales, got into the car in the driver’s seat and started driving away from the parking area.
 The woman, who was still in the vehicle during the carjacking, managed to get out of the vehicle.

 The woman’s falling out of the vehicle resulted in minor injuries.
 Morales, meanwhile, drove onto the nearby freeway in an attempt to get away from the scene of the parking lot accident as far as possible.

 But it all came crashing down when the suspect slammed into a tree nearby and attempted to flee on foot.
 Morales was injured in the single-car crash, so it didn’t take long for police and CHP officers to locate and arrest him.

-Morales was initially taken to a local Long Beach hospital, and then released and taken into custody on suspicion of carjacking, kidnapping, criminal threats and a warrant for attempt robbery.
+Morales was initially taken to a local Long Beach hospital, and then released and taken into custody on suspicion of carjacking, kidnapping, criminal threats, and a warrant for attempted robbery.

 Ditch your phone.
 Phones and other gadgets are the biggest distractions nowadays.
 Whether it’s a text message that beeps while you’re parking your vehicle or an urgent call that you have to take, KEEP YOUR HANDS OFF your phone until you’ve safely parked your car.
 The same applies if you’re waiting for a valet with your car’s doors wide open (you don’t want a carjacker to jump into your vehicle, do you?).